-There are four Government-funded student halls/quarters on Tai Po Campus, namely Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters, providing about 2,200 residential places.
+There are four Government-funded student halls/quarters on Tai Po Campus, namely Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters, providing about 2,000 residential places.
 The Northcote Hall, Grantham Hall and Robert Black Hall provide shared twin and triple study-bedrooms and communal facilities including activity rooms, laundry rooms, bathrooms/toilets, and pantries.
 Each study-bedroom is also equipped with computer ports and is covered by Wifi network.
-A telephone is provided in the pantries on each floor of the three halls.

 The Jockey Club Student Quarters comprises 9-person or 12-person flats, each with single/double/triple bedrooms, its own sitting/dining areas, terrace, kitchen, toilets and bathrooms.
 Each bedroom is provided with individual computer ports and is covered by Wifi network.
 A telephone is provided in the sitting/dining areas for use by student-residents.
 Only students of the same gender may live in the same study-bedroom/flat.